deb-intel/GramineTest/Documentation/index.rst

 Protect your application
 ==========================

-This section contains instrucstion and processes for protecing an application with Gramine.
+This section contains instructions and processes for protecting an application with Gramine.
 In this section, we will explain how to:

- - :doc:`Install<quickstart>` - Installation instructions for severl version of Ubuntu.
+ - :doc:`Install Gramine<quickstart>` - Several version of Ubuntu are supported.
+Each verison version has installation instructions.
- - :doc:`Setup your environment<environment-stup>` - Explains how to setup your environment to accomodate Gramine and it's dependencies.
+ - :doc:`Setup your environment<environment-setup>` - Ensure the environment in which Gramine is running has all fo the dependencies and packages required.
- - :doc:`Run sample applications<run-sample-application>` - Configure your Gramine environment to best suit your needs.
+ - :doc:`Run sample applications<run-sample-application>` - Sample application are provided ot ensure your Gramine environment is running correctly.

-plains how to install Gramine from binaries.
-In this section you find instructions on how to  requires you to install Gramine from binaries, setting up your environment to run Gramine, preparing a signing key to ensure your applications are protected, and instructions for running sample applications to test your environment.
-This option enables you to take advantage of SGX without having to make modifications to an existing application.
-However, using this option requires you to manually create a manifest file.

 :doc:`custom-installation`